 Career-Technical education Assessments for Ohio's teacher evaluation system

-Districts can use selected CTE pathway end-of-course pretests and posttests as Category B Ohio Department of Education-approved vendor assessments for determining teacher effectiveness ratings in Ohio's Teacher Evaluation System (OTES).
+Districts can use selected career-technical education pathway end-of-course pretests and posttests as Category B (Growth and HQSD) Ohio Department of Education approved vendor assessments for determining teacher effectiveness ratings in Ohio's Teacher Evaluation System (OTES).

 Last Modified: 12/7/2021 12:54:07 PM